-There are a number of different types of open spaces within the Centre.
+There are a number of different types of open spaces within the Centre

 - Key Pedestrian Routes (Streets),

 - Pedestrian Connections.

 - Urban Plazas.

-- Local Parks Passive.
+- Local Parks Passive

 - Active recreation, and

 - Conservation Reserves Native Vegetation and Cultural Heritage.

-Additionally, other broad landscape strategies are included in this section:
+Additionally, other broad landscape strategies included in this section are:

-- The Ferris Road landscape setbacks, and - The landscaped batters to the rail overpasses.
+- Ferris Road landscape setbacks, and - Grade separation area.